alopez244/FlexManSys/README.md

 14/04/2020 XMLReader method completed and tested.
 15/04/2020 The Planner.java class has been adapted to the new XMLReader.
 16/04/2020 Manufacturing Resource Agent and its functionality have been developed.
 ResourceBootBehaviour has been modified to read the class required to create such Agent.
+17/04/2020 Manufacturing Resource Agent Launcher class has been developed in its first stage.